The Bulgarian antiaircraft artillery

 1916

-During 1916 new a/a units were formed in order to protect the most important military targets in Bulgaria.
-In March the 1st battery was reformed at Kyustendil, adding to the two sections, already deployed there, a third section coming from Kuleliburgas.
+During 1916 new a/a units were raised in order to protect the most important military targets in Bulgaria.
+In March the 1st battery was reformed at Kyustendil, adding to the two sections already deployed there, a third section coming from Kuleliburgas.

 Great care was taken to effectively defend Sofia against possible enemy raids.
-In May a 4th battery was formed with 4 – 75mm Schneider quick firing guns, while in August three new batteries were formed with old Krupp guns taken from the garrison of the capital :
+In May a 4th battery was raised with 4 – 75mm Schneider QF guns, while in August three new batteries were raised with old Krupp guns taken from the garrison of the capital :

 - 5th bty. with two 75mm guns, taken from the battery assigned to the Military School, was placed in the courtyard of the school;